reema0814/Azure-Synapse-Analytics-Day/07-power-bi-integration.md

    ![Monitor hub.](media/monitor-hub.png "Monitor hub")

 2. Select **SQL requests** in the left-hand menu **(1)**, then select **SQLPool01** under the Pool filter **(2)**.
 Look at the list of recent queries executed by your lab username as the Submitter.
-Hover over one of these queries to see the **Request content** ,click on **More** next to the Request content **(3)** to view the executed query.
+Hover over one of these queries to see the **Request content**, and click on **More** next to the Request content **(3)** to view the executed query.

    ![The list of SQL requests is displayed.](media/ex03-sqlrequestsid.1.png "SQL requests")

 3. View the queries' request content until you find one that contains the SQL SELECT statement executed by your filter in the Power BI report.
-Here you can see the `Profit`, `SalespersonKey` and `TotalExcludingTax` fields have been selected from the `wwi.FactSale`.
+Here you can see the `Profit`, `SalespersonKey`, and `TotalExcludingTax` fields have been selected from the `wwi.FactSale`.
 A WHERE clause filters the rows where the value is greater than or equal to `5000`.
 Power BI generated the SQL script, then used the dedicated SQL pool to execute the query and send back the results.

    ![The SQL query is displayed as described above.](media/pbi-07.png "Request content")